Kunal1985/fifa-predictions/README.md

 # Project-FIFPRE
-An application developed and maintained for ESDS Administration.
+An application developed and maintained for FIFA World Cup 2018 Predictions.

 ## Pre-Requisites
 Node JS